 In the 18th century, Nantes became the first slave port in France, being slave-trading one of the main sources of the city’s success.
 On Quai de la Fosse, a planted esplanade has 2,000 plaques with names of ships that departed from Nantes on slave trade expeditions.
 Below the ground, there’s an interesting exhibition about slave trading in Nantes and the world.
 The main African and American trading posts reveal the enormity of the abhorrent slave trafficking.

 The famous French author was born and raised in Nantes so if you are a fan of Jules Verne’s novels you cannot miss this place.
 The Jules Verne Museum explores Jules Verne’s life and main works through some personal objects and objects and videos related to the most famous novels.

 The museum is located on the top of a hill with good views over the Loire River and the Ile de Nantes.
 In the small garden just in front of the museum, you can find Capitan Nemo enjoying the views, go and say hi!

 The statue of a lonely, dreamy boy sitting on the bench is supposed to be Jules Verne when he was a kid.
-The Jules Verne Museum has a reduced schedule, click here to be sure they are open when you want to visit.
+The Jules Verne Museum has a reduced schedule, click here for the opening days and times.